 Letshego Holdings Limited (“Letshego”) was incorporated in 1998, is headquartered in Gaborone and has been publicly listed on the Botswana Stock Exchange since 2002.
-Today it is one of Botswana’s largest indigenous groups, with a market capitalisation in excess of USD500mn, placing it in the top 40 listed sub-Sahara African companies (ex-South Africa), and with an agenda focused on inclusive finance.
-Through its eleven country presence across Southern, East and West Africa (Botswana, Ghana, Kenya, Lesotho, Mozambique, Namibia, Nigeria, Rwanda, Swaziland, Tanzania and Uganda), its subsidiaries provide simple and appropriate consumer, microfinance and savings solutions to the financially under-served.
+Today it is one of Botswana’s largest indigenous groups, with a market capitalisation of approximately USD500mn, placing it in the top 40 listed sub-Sahara African companies (ex-South Africa), with an agenda focused on inclusive finance.
+Through its eleven country presence across Southern, East and West Africa (Botswana, Ghana, Kenya, Lesotho, Mozambique, Namibia, Nigeria, Rwanda, Swaziland, Tanzania and Uganda), its subsidiaries provide simple, appropriate and accessible consumer, microfinance and savings solutions to the financially under-served.
 Letshego is committed to skills development.
 The Group employs over 3,000 team members, representing more than 20 nationalities, servicing over 360,000 borrowers and 100,000 depositors through 315 customer access points.

 DELIVERY OF STRONG GROWTH, PERFORMANCE AND RETURNS